lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 ## Learning Objectives

-1. Describe the team data in the experiments tile.
+1. Describe the team data in the Experiments section.
 2. Test out the simulation user-interface for more information about team data.
 3. Apply clinical expertise to consider the decisions the team makes that affect these variables.